helxplatform/dug/dug/README.md

 ### Dug Search API
 * Presents an OpenAPI compliant REST interface
-* Protects the Elasticsearch endpoint which is not suitable for exposing
+* Provides a scalable microservice suitable as an Internet endpoint.

 ## The Dug Data Development Kit (DDK)